professor-oats/CVsite/README.md

 React's handling of elements to THREE.js object updates. <br />
 <br />
 Note: This was noticed when I wanted the camera updates applied to fiber's Canvas through its <br />
 own component, and I switched back to have it directly referenced into/linked with Canvas <br />
+(POC!!?? *I can't hear you, my fans are too noisy* <br />
 <br />

 It could be far better, and easier, to just make a plain THREE.js Scene for the usual Canvas. <br />